debuuuu007/CodeCompiler/README.md

 - **POST** `/run`
   - **Body:** `{ "code": "<python_code_string>", "input": "<input_string>" }`
+    - `input` is optional.
   - **Response:** `{ "output": "<stdout_or_stderr>" }`

 ## Security Note

-- Code execution is isolated by writing to files and running a subprocess, but **never expose this service to the public internet without additional security**.
+- Code execution is performed by writing to files and running a subprocess. **Never expose this service to the public internet without additional security.**
 - Only Python is supported by default.

 ## License